-In February 2019 Prairie formally notified the Polish government that there exists an investment dispute between Prairie and the Polish government.
+In February 2019, Prairie formally notified the Polish government that there exists an investment dispute between Prairie and the Polish government.

-Prairie's notification calls for prompt negotiations with the government to amicably resolve the dispute, and indicates Prairie's right to submit the dispute to international arbitration in the event the dispute is not resolved amicably.
-The dispute arises out of certain measures taken by Poland in breach of the Energy Charter Treaty, the UK-Poland Bilateral Investment Treaty and Australia-Poland Bilateral Investment Treaty.
+Prairie's notification calls for prompt negotiations with the government to amicably resolve the dispute and indicates Prairie's right to submit the dispute to international arbitration in the event the dispute is not resolved amicably.
+The dispute arises out of certain measures taken by Poland in breach of the Energy Charter Treaty and Australia-Poland Bilateral Investment Treaty.
 The Company remains open to resolving the dispute with the Polish government amicably.
+As of the date of this report, no amicable resolution of the dispute has occurred, since the Polish government has declined to participate in substantive discussions related to the dispute.